 “They treat you like a saint, Tim,” Doug notes.

 “It takes sixty years of sinless behavior to be a saint.
 Jace is dead, so it’s easier for him.
-The Church would put me in a seminary.
+The Church wants to put me in a seminary.
 Lock me away just to add to the rolls of the sin-free.”

-Tony and Jimmy think it’s hilarious.
+Tony and Jimmy think it is hilarious.
 They’re not sure they’re ready to become regular church goers.

 “Now you see the Miami side to my life,” I add it to the Boston, Ames and LA sides.